The Good Earth: Plot

 In the city, O-Lan and the children beg while Wang Lung pulls a rickshaw.
-Wang Lung's father begs but does not earn any money, and sits looking at the city instead.
+Wang Lung's father begs but does not earn any money and sits looking at the city instead.
 They find themselves aliens among their more metropolitan countrymen who look different and speak in a fast accent.
 They no longer starve, due to the one-cent charitable meals of congee, but still live in abject poverty.
 Wang Lung longs to return to his land.
-When armies approach the city he can only work at night hauling merchandise out of fear of being conscripted.
+When armies approach the city, he can only work at night hauling merchandise out of fear of being conscripted.
 One time, his son brings home stolen meat.
 Furious, Wang Lung throws the meat on the ground, not wanting his sons to grow up as thieves.
 O-Lan, however, calmly picks up the meat and cooks it.
 When a food riot erupts, Wang Lung is swept up in a mob that is looting a rich man's house and corners the man himself, who fears for his life and gives Wang Lung all his money in order to buy his safety.
 O-Lan finds a cache of jewels elsewhere in the house and takes them for herself.

 Wang Lung uses this money to bring the family home, buy a new ox and farm tools, and hire servants to work the land for him.
 In time, two more children are born, a twin son and daughter.
 When he discovers the jewels that O-Lan looted, Wang Lung buys the House of Hwang's remaining land.
 He later sends his first two sons to school, also apprenticing the second one to a merchant, and retains the third one on the land.

 As Wang Lung becomes more prosperous, he buys a concubine named Lotus.
 O-Lan endures the betrayal of her husband when he takes the only jewels she had asked to keep for herself, two pearls, so that he can make them into earrings to present to Lotus.
 O-Lan's health and morale deteriorate, and she eventually dies just after witnessing her first son's wedding.
-Wang Lung finally appreciates her place in his life as he mourns her passing.
+Wang Lung finally appreciates her place in his life as he mourns her death.

 Wang Lung and his family move into town and rent the old House of Hwang.
 Now an old man, he desires peace within his family but is annoyed by constant disputes, especially between his first and second sons and their wives.
 Wang Lung's third son runs away to become a soldier.
 At the end of the novel, Wang Lung overhears his sons planning to sell the land and tries to dissuade them.
-They say they will do as he wishes, but smile knowingly at each other.
+They say they will do as he wishes but smile knowingly at each other.